 - Reducing the amount of time and number of employees that need to work on ladders and scaffolding; and

 - Educating all employees on the use of proper safety equipment.
-This includes exercising caution before working at heights and using only equipment that is free from defect that fits correctly.
+This includes exercising caution before working at heights and using only equipment that is free from defects that fits correctly.

 Management and other interested stakeholders need to be proactive on this issue.
-In many instances, this not only includes ethical obligations, but legal standards.
-This is also includes making sure employees are given equipment that works.
-Other steps include replacing equipment that is outdated or replacing something when it breaks.
+In many instances, this not only includes ethical obligations but legal standards.
+This also includes making sure employees are given equipment that works.
+Other steps include replacing outdated equipment or replacing something when it breaks.
 Quick fixes do not relay confidence in employees and may be illegal.

-All employers must take proactive steps when it comes to a safety work environment and reducing the probability of work injuries.
-Two areas of focus should be in the reducing of slip/fall incidents and providing the proper equipment and training for those working at heights.
-The immediate benefits of following these best practices will be a reduction in workers’ compensation costs.
+All employers must take proactive steps regarding a safe work environment and reducing the probability of work injuries.
+Two focus areas should be reducing slip/fall incidents and providing the proper equipment and training for those working at heights.
+The immediate benefit of following these best practices will be reduced workers’ compensation costs.

 Do not use this information without independent verification.
 All state laws vary.
 You should consult with your insurance broker, attorney, or qualified professional.